staimov/project-hibernate-final/README.md

 java -jar target/project-hibernate-final-1.0.jar
 ```
 5. Look at the results in the console.
+6. Open Redis Stack UI http://localhost:8001/ .
-6. Restart the redis container before each restart of the program:
+7. Restart the redis container before each restart of the program:
 ```
 docker compose up --force-recreate --no-deps -d my-redis-stack
 ```